pddpauw/BirdPi/README.md

 please use this original repo for install instructions etc...
 All is very wel described there.

 > [!CAUTION]
 > rights linked to the original repository also apply to this one: you may not use BirdNET-Pi to develop a commercial product!
-Review the licenc here: https://github.com/mcguirepr89/BirdNET-Pi/blob/main/LICENSE
+Review the license here: https://github.com/mcguirepr89/BirdNET-Pi/blob/main/LICENSE

 Intent of this repository is to have a working installation script for the Pi5 running Bookworm.
 Preferably and ideally, those changes get included in the original repo.